Covid 19 coronavirus: Warning to Waiheke Island day trippers - 'I'll see you at the wharf with my pitchfork'

 "We are working in close collaboration with Auckland Transport, Ministry of Health and NZTA on our Covid-19 response."

-The current health crisis meant it was a matter of life and death and the island had so far been spared any positive covid cases, Handley said.
+The current health crisis meant it was a matter of life and death and the island had so far been spared any positive Covid cases, Handley said.
 Locals wanted it to stay that way.

 "If people here get Covid-19 there are limited ways to get to hospital.
 Your prospects are pretty awful here.
 We're just not set up for it.